 This will help protect the plant against shock caused by cold.
 If you live in an area that freezes, you may wish to wrap or cover your plants when the temperature drops below freezing.

-In the very early springtime, you should prune or burn the dead stalks of your plant to the ground.
+In the very early spring, you should prune or burn the dead stalks of your plant to the ground.
 This will not harm the roots, and it will make way for fresh, new growth.

 Remember that the leaves of this grass are literally blades.
 They are razor-sharp and can inflict quite a bit of injury.
 Be sure to wear gloves and sturdy long sleeves to avoid being badly cut when pruning or otherwise handling these plants.

 Pampas Grass Fertilizer – Does Cortaderia Selloana Need Lots Of Fertilizer?

 Pampas Grass plants do very well with little or no fertilizer.
 If you want, you can give it a bit of balanced fertilizer in the springtime after pruning or burning back dead growth.
 This will help stimulate the springtime growth.

 How Do You Propagate Pampas Grass?